fengwang/meta-structure/README.md

 auto constexpr s123 = concatenate_struct( s1, s2, s3 );
 ```

-This will concatenate mutiple meta-structures.
+This will concatenate mutiple meta-structures, and returns a meta-structure holding all the fields.

 ## License